Helium production in the United States: History

 By 1995, a billion cubic meters of the gas had been stored, but the reserve was US$1.4 billion in debt, prompting the Congress of the United States in 1996 to phase out the reserve.
-The resulting "Helium Privatization Act of 1996" (Public Law 104–273) directed the United States Department of the Interior to empty the reserve.
-Sales to government and government contractor began in 1998.
+The resulting Helium Privatization Act of 1996 (Public Law 104–273) directed the United States Department of the Interior to empty the reserve.
+Sales to government and government contractors began in 1998.
 Sales to the open market began in 2003.
 The sales program paid the indebtedness, and is still selling helium.